Deposit laddering: A smarter way to invest in GICs

-If you’ve looked into investing in a Guaranteed Investment Certificate (GIC), you’ll know they’re a low-risk investment option that usually offers a more competitive rate than a Regular Savings account.
+If you’ve looked into investing in a Guaranteed Investment Certificate (GIC), you’ll know they’re a low-risk investment option that usually offers a more competitive rate than a High Interest Savings Account.
 In order to capitalize on the best rate, you need to lock your money in for the long haul — typically five years.
-But is it beneficial to lock in funds in today’s low interest rate market?
+But is it beneficial to lock in funds in today’s rising interest market?

 With a strategy called deposit laddering, it can be.
 Instead of waiting for interest rates to rise, deposit laddering allows you to enjoy the benefit of a higher rate while accessing part of your money each year.
 The concept is simple — divide your total investment dollars by five, and deposit these smaller amounts into each of the one to five-year GICs that we offer.
 As each term matures, you can either choose to lock it in for another five years, or another term of your choice.
 That way, you’ll have a GIC that matures every year, giving you the option to access some of the money, reinvest what you have, or even add more funds to the maturing GIC.